cmoffroad/osmand-outdoor-explorer-plugin/README.md

 # OsmAnd Outdoor Explorer Plugin

-This plugin for OsmAnd includes a default profile for outdoor exploration and a lightweight map style improving the appearance of unpaved roads and paths.
+This plugin for OsmAnd includes a renderer for outdoor exploration with a focus on enduro, MTB and hiking..

 Based on following offroad guidelines: https://github.com/cmoffroad/osm-guidelines